Table of Contents

 Earning money with Yield Farming

-Yield farms typically have high rewards and high risks, as any loophole in a smart contract can result in locked asset loss.
+Yield farms typically have high rewards and risks, as any loophole in a smart contract can result in locked asset loss.
 Here are some things to note to earn money in yield farms, especially for beginners:

 - The liquidity pool is where liquidity providers deposit funds.